 On April 10, 2014, Austin City Council passed Resolution 20140410-024, which establishes a new long-term goal of reaching net zero community-wide greenhouse gas emissions by 2050, or earlier if feasible.
-Climate Program staff have begun planning efforts to develop energy, transportation, waste, and industrial sector-based action plans to meet this goal, which will include collaboration with City departments and development of an outreach and public input plan.
+Office of Sustainability Climate Program staff started planning efforts to develop energy, transportation, waste, and industrial sector-based action plans to meet this goal, which includes collaboration with public experts, City departments, and public input plan.

 This plan will be developed in a way that:

 Is realistic within the constraints of currently available information